 Healthcare Informatics is one of those programs that has all the ingredients for success; however, the program has not been able to recruit students to create a sustainable program.
-The largest barrier to success might be that the program is not fully online (~80%).
+The largest barrier to success might be that the program is not fully online (\sim 80%).
 Making the program fully online is difficult given that it is the courses that are not controlled by HCI faculty that need to be taught online (e.g. Computer Science).
 Unless Montana Tech makes significant commitments to the development and support of online courses in areas such as CS, it is unlikely that HCI will move to being fully online.

-In most of the data categories presented as part of the program prioritization process, with few exceptions, HCI is in the bottom lower third of all BS programs at Montana Tech.
+In most of the data categories presented as part of the program prioritization process, with few exceptions, HCl is in the bottom lower third of all BS programs at Montana Tech.
 Arguably, there is demand for graduates of this type of program, but this demand is not translating to students coming to Montana Tech for this degree.
 Enrollment trends tell the story of a degree that has been met with declining interest over time.

 - Eliminate the Healthcare Informatics Department and all stand-alone degrees associated with the program. - The Business and Information Technology Department has BS concentration in Health Information Technology.
 This degree could be modified to provide students with a strong foundation in Healthcare Informatics and Business.
 In order to support the success of this option, one FTE from HCI should be moved to BIT.
-The faculty moved from HCI would work with the faculty in BIT to design the curriculum. - Consider keeping the undergraduate certificate in HCI as part of BIT.
+The faculty moved from HCI would work with the faculty in BIT to design the curriculum. - Consider keeping the undergraduate certificate in HCI as part of BIT. - Suspend HCI grad certificate due to persistently low enrollment.
+Consider reactivating in a cohort model.